symfony/symfony-docs/create_framework/02-http-foundation.rst

     its dedicated :doc:`documentation </components/http_foundation/index>`.

 Believe or not but we have our first framework.
 You can stop now if you want.
-Using just the Symfony2 HttpFoundation component already allows you to write better and more testable code.
+Using just the Symfony HttpFoundation component already allows you to write better and more testable code.
 It also allows you to write code faster as many day-to-day problems have already been solved for you.